 Additional research reveals similar numbers to those stated above (plus or minus a few mg).
 With that said, those are “need” numbers.
 What about “maximum” numbers?
 Note that too much for too long may cause toxicity.

-My own research comes up with approximate maximum daily intake numbers for adults in the vicinity of 40 – 50 mg.
+My own research (reading studies) reveals approximate maximum daily intake numbers for adults in the vicinity of 40 – 50 mg.
+Many suggest 30 mg as a very good daily intake target.

 Will Zinc Help With Covid-19?